The Social Insurance Fund

 - resources of the Demographic Reserve Fund,

-- and as from 1 November 2014 – payments from open pension funds as a result of the insured person reaching an age lower by 10 years than the statutory retirement age.
+- payments from Open Pension Funds as a result of the insured person reaching an age lower by 10 years than the statutory retirement age.

 With the consent of the minister in charge of public finance FUS may take out loans.

 The following funds are distinguished within FUS:

 - old-age pension fund, which is intended to finance:

 - old-age pensions – based on contributions credited to the main account in ZUS,

 - funded pensions – based on contributions credited to the sub-account in ZUS,

 - disability pension fund, which is intended to finance:

 - disability pensions, training pensions, survivor’s pensions, supplements to survivor’s pensions for double orphans, nursing supplements,

 - old-age pensions awarded ex officio in place of disability pensions,

 - funeral grants,